amdw/enginecloud/README.md

 `lc0/build/release/lc0`.
 You can test it out with a command like `lc0/build/release/lc0 benchmark`; you should see some information about your GPU and confirmation it is using some sort of `cudnn` backend.
-You should also see decent `nps` performance figures, well into the thousands.
+You should also see decent `nps` performance figures, well into the tens of thousands.

 If this works, exit your SSH session and try out the `$EC_HOME/run_lc0` binary built when you ran `create_base.sh`.
 If all goes well, you should get the LC0